-The cargo mat is pretty critical to stopping the bag from sliding around and potentially scratching or damaging the roof.
-If it was included, this package would absolutely sing, but as it stands, the mat is an extra purchase and one you really want to consider spending money on.
+The cargo mat is critical to stopping the bag from sliding around and potentially scratching or damaging the roof.
+If included, this package would sing, but as it stands, the mat is an extra purchase and one you want to consider spending money on.

-The material holds up under various weather situations, including heavy downpours, and the design of the waterproof zipper means no velcro flap to deal with.
+The material holds up under various weather situations, including heavy downpours, and the waterproof zipper design means no velcro flap to deal with.
 It’s a simplified design but very effective in repelling moisture and keeping contents dry.

 This is a separate point from the waterproofing.
 Straps need to be hooked into the car in cases without a roof rack.
 Moisture managed to travel down the length of the straps, into the car, and onto seatbelts and seats.
-The overall amount was relatively low, but the inconvenience of having water leak into your vehicle during a storm is a negative.
+The overall amount was relatively low, but the inconvenience of water leaking into your vehicle during a storm is negative.

 The Midabao Rooftop Carrier Bag Is the Best Waterproof Option